-The Journal of Cancer Policy is an international, open access journal which publishes research and reviews on global cancer policy.
+The Journal of Cancer Policy is an international journal which publishes research and reviews on global cancer policy.
 The journal encompasses all aspects of cancer policy and public health, including:

 - Health economics related to cancer